karmi/retire/README.markdown

 -----

 Currently, you can use _Slingshot_ via the DSL (eg. by extending your class with it).
-Plans for full ActiveModel integration (and other convenience layers) are in progress.
+Plans for full ActiveModel integration (and other convenience layers) are in progress (see the `activemodel` branch).

-To kick the tiers, require the gem in an IRB session or a Ruby script (note that you can run the full example from [`examples/dsl.rb`](https://github.com/karmi/slingshot/blob/master/examples/dsl.rb)):
+To kick the tires, require the gem in an IRB session or a Ruby script (note that you can run the full example from [`examples/dsl.rb`](https://github.com/karmi/slingshot/blob/master/examples/dsl.rb)):

     require 'rubygems'